 One drawback of Brantford is that the city doesn’t have many universities.

-Guelph has everything from great education, job opportunities and property prices that are predicted to grow much.
+Guelph has everything from a great education, job opportunities, and property prices that are predicted to grow much.

 In fact, Guelph has one of the most popular universities in Ontario, the University of Guelph.

 Having 120,000 inhabitants and more than 20,000 students (!), you should definitely have a look at this city.